Assessed value

 Homeowner's Principal Residence Exemption (P.R.E.)

-All homeowners, especially new ones, should check to make sure you are receiving the Homeowner's Principal Residence Exemption (PRE).
-In order to qualify for your tax exemption, you must be living in your house of the current tax year by June 1st.
-By receiving the Principal Residence Exemption, your tax bill should read:
+All homeowners, especially new ones, check to make sure the Homeowner's Principal Residence Exemption (PRE) is applied to the tax bill.
+June 1st is the deadline to be living in the house, in order to qualify for the tax exemption for the current tax year.
+By receiving the Principal Residence Exemption, the tax bill should read:

 Applications for Deferment